 There are many studies that support this idea, including a recent study at the University of North Carolina at Chapel Hill, where half the participants were assigned to take part in a loving-kindness meditation each week for six weeks.
 The other half was assigned to a control group.

 Participants in the group taking part in the loving-kindness meditation practice increased in positive emotions in comparison to those in the control group, as well as increased in vagal tone (the activity of the vagus nerve, our longest cranial nerve).
+The study results suggest that positive emotions of loving-kindness, positive social connections and physical health influence one another in a self-sustaining upward-spiral dynamic.
+More scientifically, the vagus nerve controls several calming effects in the body, from heart rate to breathing and is known to boost one’s mood and immune system.
 In general, the greater the vagal tone, the greater the physical health of the person, especially when it comes to heart health.
-The study results suggest that positive emotions of loving-kindness, positive social connections and physical health influence one another in a self-sustaining upward-spiral dynamic.

 This study shows that increased love and kindness in our lives affect our biology in impactful, healthy and positive ways.
 This is great news because it means that we have more tools in our toolbox to increase our physical well-being, as well as our chances of living a longer, fuller, happier life.